aryeelab/foci-3d/README.md

 rm ${SAMPLE}.fragments.tsv ${SAMPLE}.fragments.sorted.tsv ${SAMPLE}.counts.tsv
 ```

-## Visualizing the data
+### Visualizing the data

-After processing your data, you can visualize the footprints using the `plot_region.py` script:
+After preprocessing fragment data, you can visualize the footprints using the `plot_region.py` script:

 ```bash
 # Plot with PRO-Cap data and markers